 - Locks and dams can be hazardous for kayakers and you are not required to use them.
 You should not attempt to directly traverse them if that is an option but rather exit the canal and carry your kayak around the lock (portaging), reentering the water on the other side.

 The ideal gear you need for canal kayaking

 Your kayaking gear should not vary greatly from the equipment you use for other forms of kayaking – see our article on essential kayaking equipment here.

 If you plan to use the kayak at night you are required to adhere to certain laws, such as having a navigational light, and you should take additional safety precautions – all of which we outlined in our guide to kayaking at night.

-Here is a quick summary of the things you will need to kayak on a canal.
+Below is a quick bullet point summary of the things you will need to kayak on a canal.

 - Kayak – Obviously!
 Both sit-in and sit-on-top kayaks can be used, though it is more common to see sit-in kayaks on canals.
 We covered the difference between the two types here.